 Although craniosacral work offers techniques aplenty, the key to the work lies in the deepening of the practitioner’s relationship and perceptual skills.
 Without this deepening, the techniques are just techniques.
 With a willingness to enter this process of deepening, the work begins to sing.
-The courses offer participants abundant practice and feedback and encourage a the development of each person’s unique style of work.
+These courses offer participants abundant practice and feedback and encourage a the development of each person’s unique style of work.

 The American osteopath, Rollin Becker, tells us that stillness is the key to healing the body-mind, as stillness liberates the potency contained within the breath of life.
 This thirty-hour course is all about stillness, taught within the context of craniosacral biodynamics.
 This is a practical course taught with the intention that participants carry away skills to integrate into their current therapy or bodywork practice.